macc1100001/MLC-GeneticAlgorithm/README.md

 ```

 # ToDo:
-- [ ] Modify the **ga_solution** struct to save all posible solutions found for N-Queens(this implies modifying **ga** function to not end on the first solution found, but find all of them without saving repeated solutions.).
+- [  ] Modify the **ga_solution** struct to save all posible solutions found for N-Queens(this implies modifying **ga_solver** function to not end on the first solution found, but find all of them without saving repeated solutions.).
-- [ ] Modify **CrossOver** function to work with N-Queens.(current implementation only works with 8-Queens).
+- [  ] Modify **crossover** function to work with N-Queens.(current implementation only works with 8-Queens).
+Also modify the **draw_solution** function to draw N-Queens in an image.
 - [  ] Implement more selection algorithms.
-- [ ] Save an image of the solution representation.
+- [ x ] Save an image of the solution representation.
 A chessboard(NxN) with the queens in their places.
 And maybe also save an image of every individual from each generation.
 Like in: https://en.wikipedia.org/wiki/Eight_queens_puzzle

 ![Example 1](/imgs/example1.png)